NGF Top 100 Businesses in Golf

 There certainly aren't many organizations with more clout in the sport than the professional tours, which make millions of dollars from corporate sponsorships and television deals while also activating player-development and charitable efforts, and championing vital diversity & inclusivity initiatives.

-This year, associations have been excluded from the GOLF 100 in order to put a greater focus on businesses with products or services for the recreational game.
+As in the previous iteration of the intiative, associations have been excluded from the Top 100 Businesses in Golf in order to put a greater focus on businesses with products or services for the recreational game.
 But here are 10 of golf's most noteworthy associations/organizations:

 Agencies